 In my last tutorial I covered a range of universal tools for a huge number of Android devices, one such tool was Kingroot which works great on non-mainstream devices which previously were un-rootable.

-Many users however are frustrated that after using Kingroot they are left with an app called Kinguser and a bunch of other Chinese applications, while these do work the same way as the traditional SuperSU many people would like to remove Kinguser and instead use SuperSU.
+Many users, however, are frustrated that after using Kingroot they are left with an app called Kinguser and a bunch of other applications, while these do work the same way as the traditional SuperSU many people would like to remove Kinguser and instead use SuperSU.

 Kinguser and other associated applications are often in another language and generally difficult to remove, thus many power users would like to get rid of these and install Chainfire’s SuperSU application.
 This can be done using the following steps:

-Using an app called Super-Sume Pro we are able to remove Kinguser in just one click unlike many other methods which require scripts and ADB, to get started head over to the playstore link here and install the app on your smartphone.
+Using an app called Super-Sume Pro we are able to remove Kinguser in just one click, unlike many other methods which require scripts and ADB, to get started head over to the play store link here and install the app on your smartphone or tablet.

-Next open it and if prompted by Kinguser press authorize
+Next, open it and if prompted by Kinguser press authorize as shown below:

 After granting access simply press the big Android icon to start the process, be sure to press allow if additional popups appear and make sure your battery is charged fully to prevent failure.